d2l-ai/d2l-en/chapter_introduction/index.md

-At the National Library of Medicine, a number of professional annotators go over each article that gets indexed in PubMed to associate it with the relevant terms from MeSH, a collection of roughly 28k tags.
+At the National Library of Medicine, a number of professional annotators go over each article that gets indexed in PubMed to associate it with the relevant terms from MeSH, a collection of roughly 28000 tags.
-This is a time-consuming process and the annotators typically have a one year lag between archiving and tagging.
+This is a time-consuming process and the annotators typically have a one-year lag between archiving and tagging.
 Machine learning can be used here to provide provisional tags until each article can have a proper manual review.
-Indeed, for several years, the BioASQ organization has [hosted a competition](http://bioasq.org/) to do precisely this.
+Indeed, for several years, the BioASQ organization has [hosted competitions](http://bioasq.org/) to do precisely this.

 #### Search